mayadata-io/culture/process/okr.md

 ## Type of Objectives

 OKRs must be defined for each Quarter with a maximum of four objectives.
-An individual’s OKRs must a mix of:
+An individual’s OKRs must be a mix of:
 * 3 Primary role objectives and
 * 1 Personal career aspiration objective.